liquidinstruments/moku-examples/docs/mnn/README.md

 ## Moku Device and Slots

 The Neural Network can be implemented on all Moku devices with the same number of layers maintained across the devices.
-However, the number of neurons and the maximum sampling rates would be different depending on the device and the Multi-Instrument Mode slots.
-These would act as the constraints when designing the Linn model.
-Using a Linn model on a device with neurons beyond its limit.
+However, the number of neurons and the maximum sampling rates are different depending on the device and the Multi-Instrument Mode slots.
+These act as the constraints when designing the Linn model.
+Using a Linn model on a device with neurons beyond its limit cannot be uploaded into the instrument.
 The table below summarizes these parameters on different configurations

 |                             | Moku:Delta  | Moku:Delta |   Moku:Pro | Moku:Lab | Moku:Lab |    Moku:Go |    Moku:Go |